 - If using a stroller, don’t bring in a large jogging stroller unless you have help.

 I can’t explain how embarrassed I was to have needed so much help (which didn’t come easy).
 The stroller was too heavy, I had too many necessities (thanks to food allergies), and the door of the tram doesn’t stay open.
 It was nearly impossible to handle the tram on my own.

 After your short tram ride, you then board either the Ferry or Monorail to the Magic Kingdom park entrance.
-Go ahead and unfold your stroller and get comfortable ….
-You can roll the stroller onto both the Ferry or Monorail and from this point on, you shouldn’t have to fold up the stroller again until you are ready to leave and board the tram again at the end of the day.
+Go ahead and unfold your stroller and get comfortable.
+You can roll the stroller onto both the Ferry or Monorail and from this point on, you shouldn’t have to fold up the stroller again until you board the tram again at the end of the day.

 The following day, we arrived at the Animal Kingdom an hour before they opened.
 We were able to park in some of the closest spots available which meant I could easily take the short walk instead of bothering with the same problems I had with the tram the day before.

 Items to Take Into Disney World with a Toddler or Preschooler

 Be sure only to carry items into the park that you will need.
 I brought that big atrocious jogging stroller because I felt like I needed a ton of extra snacks for my food allergies.

 What I learned from my previous trip as a family was that I needed a backpack.
 That was my souvenir from our vacation and it came in handy for this trip!
 I tucked a large bottle of water in the side pocket.
 Then, I stuffed my wallet, pull-ups, change of clothes for kiddo, wipes, Boogie Wipes, hand sanitizer, individually wrapped snacks, small first aid kit, jackets, and small purse into the backpack.
 I also carried a cold lunch tote for my allergy-friendly foods.
 If you have storage space on your stroller, unload un-valuable items into it and carry only necessities in your backpack.